 Chemistry of Place and Culture

 An important perspective on place can be gained by examining the created objects that define or reflect a place.
 These can be art/cultural objects, or everyday items and structures.
-In this project, I will be developing a new FYP section entitled “Chemistry: Creating Place” that will be offered in this fall (Advent 2015).
+In this project, I will be developing a new Finding Your Place (FYP) section entitled “Chemistry: Creating Place” that will be offered in this fall (Advent 2015).
 This section will focus on how chemistry can be used as a lens to understand how nature and humankind transform materials in the environment to create and represent place.

 Place is defined by many parameters from the emotional and the intellectual to the physical environment.
 In considering the physical environments that define a sense of place it is important to examine both the natural processes that shape that place and the ways in which people construct place through both the making of both everyday and cultural objects.
 Chemistry is the study of the structure and transformations of matter via both natural and “man-made” processes.
 As such, chemistry can offer both an important perspective of place and a useful lens for considering many questions related to the concept of place.
 Consequently, I will be developing a new FYP section entitled “Chemistry: Creating Place” that will be offered in this fall (Advent 2015).
 During the course, the students and I will consider how chemical processes shape the natural landscape (cave formation, soil types, etc) and how people have used chemical processes in the creation of place (coal mining and processing, clay usage, iron making, rock-art pigments, etc).

 Moving beyond this course, I plan to develop a new version of a “Chemistry and Art” type class and/or an archeometry (scientific analysis of archeological artifacts) that will couple to a new minor in Archeology being developed by Sarah Sherwood and others.
 These courses will offer attractive option for students interested in science general education courses.
 The Chemistry and Art course is envisioned as a collaboration with Jeff Thompson in Art and Art History.